redb Implementation

 Storage Layout

-The adapter uses three redb tables per database:
+The adapter uses a single redb table per database:

 Value: Binary CRDT update blob (from Yrs)